xuyiqing/panelView/README.md

 **panelView** visualizes panel data.
 It has three main functionalities:

 1.  it plots treatment status and missing values in a panel dataset;
-2.  it plots an outcome variable (or any variable) in a time-series fashion;
+2.  it plots the temporal dynamics of an outcome variable (or any variable) in a panel dataset;
 3.  it visualizes bivariate relationships of two variables by unit or in aggregate.